Login

 Jordan

 In recent years, Jordan has become a haven for many refugees from the various conflicts in the Middle East.
-Today it is the second largest country in the world in terms of the number of refugees and asylum seekers per capita.
-This is creating great pressure on the ground on services for both refugees and the Jordanian community itself.
-The situation has been further aggravated by the Covid-19 pandemic by increasing the difficulty of accessing basic services such as health and education, which cannot meet all the needs of the population that has grown so large in a short time.
-The situation is particularly aggravated for refugees who, given their status, are not registered and have no opportunity to access these services.
+Today, it is the second-largest country in the world in terms of the number of refugees and asylum seekers per capita.
+This has placed immense pressure on essential services for both refugees and the Jordanian community.
+The situation has been further exacerbated by the Covid-19 pandemic, making access to basic services such as healthcare and education even more challenging.
+Many refugees, particularly those who are unregistered, face additional barriers in accessing these vital services.

-• Screening children with special needs and referring them, in collaboration with schools, to find services available in the area.
+• Screening children with special needs and referring them, in collaboration with schools, to available services in the area.

-• Implementation of health education pathways for Iraqi women related to women’s health and child rearing in collaboration with the Catholic University of the Sacred Heart in Milan.
+• Health education programs for Iraqi women, focusing on women’s health and child-rearing, in collaboration with the Catholic University of the Sacred Heart in Milan.

 Palestinian Autonomous Territories